-NON-MATRICULATED STUDENTS
+NON-DEGREE SEEKING STUDENTS

-A person who wishes to pursue studies at Saint Vincent College without becoming a candidate for a bachelor's degree may take courses for credit as a non-matriculated student.
-A non-matriculated student is expected to conform to the general regulations of the College, to fulfill the same requirements, and to meet the same scholarship standards for each course pursued as are demanded of candidates for a degree.
-A maximum of 30 credits will be accepted from a non-matriculated student toward a degree program.
+A person who wishes to pursue studies at Saint Vincent College without becoming a candidate for a bachelor's degree may take courses for credit as a non-degree seeking student.
+A non-degree student is expected to conform to the general regulations of the College, to fulfill the same requirements, and to meet the same scholarship standards for each course pursued as are demanded of candidates for a degree.
+A maximum of 30 credits will be accepted from a nonmatriculated student toward a degree program.